kavyapnaik/archweb/README.md

         ./manage.py migrate

 5. Load the fixtures to pre populate some data.
-If you don't want some of the provided data, adjust the file glob accordingly.
+If you don't want some of the provided data, adjust the file below glob accordingly.

         ./manage.py loaddata main/fixtures/*.json
         ./manage.py loaddata devel/fixtures/*.json